Vitreous enamel: Ancient

 The technique appears in the Koban culture of the northern and central Caucasus, and was perhaps carried by the Sarmatians to the ancient Celts.
-Red enamel is used in 26 places on the Battersea Shield (c.350–50 BC), probably as an imitation of the red Mediterranean coral, which is used on the Witham Shield (400-300 BC).
+Red enamel is used in 26 places on the Battersea Shield (c.350–50 BC), probably as an imitation of the red Mediterranean coral, which is used on the Witham Shield (400–300 BC).
 Pliny the Elder mentions the Celts' use of the technique on metal, which the Romans in his day hardly knew.
 The Staffordshire Moorlands Pan is a 2nd-century AD souvenir of Hadrian's Wall, made for the Roman military market, which has swirling enamel decoration in a Celtic style.
 In Britain, probably through preserved Celtic craft skills, enamel survived until the hanging bowls of early Anglo-Saxon art.

 A problem that adds to the uncertainty over early enamel is artefacts (typically excavated) that appear to have been prepared for enamel, but have now lost whatever filled the cloisons or backing to a champlevé piece.
 This occurs in several different regions, from ancient Egypt to Anglo-Saxon England.
 Once enamel becomes more common, as in medieval Europe after about 1000, the assumption that enamel was originally used becomes safer.

 Medieval and Renaissance Europe

 In European art history, enamel was at its most important in the Middle Ages, beginning with the Late Romans and then the Byzantine, who began to use cloisonné enamel in imitation of cloisonné inlays of precious stones.
 The Byzantine enamel style was widely adopted by the peoples of Migration Period northern Europe.
 The Byzantines then began to use cloisonné more freely to create images; this was also copied in Western Europe.
+In Kievan Rus a finift enamel technique was developed.

 Mosan metalwork often included enamel plaques of the highest quality in reliquaries and other large works of goldsmithing.
 Limoges enamel was made in Limoges, France, the most famous centre of vitreous enamel production in Western Europe, though Spain also made a good deal.
 Limoges became famous for champlevé enamels from the 12th century onwards, producing on a large scale, and then (after a period of reduced production) from the 15th century retained its lead by switching to painted enamel on flat metal plaques.
 The champlevé technique was considerably easier and very widely practiced in the Romanesque period.
 In Gothic art the finest work is in basse-taille and ronde-bosse techniques, but cheaper champlevé works continued to be produced in large numbers for a wider market.

 Painted enamel remained in fashion for over a century, and in France developed into a sophisticated Renaissance and the Mannerist style, seen on objects such as large display dishes, ewers, inkwells and in small portraits.
 After it fell from fashion it continued as a medium for portrait miniatures, spreading to England and other countries.
 This continued until the early 19th century.

 A Russian school developed, which used the technique on other objects, as in the Renaissance, and for relatively cheap religious pieces such as crosses and small icons.